 - Plastic meat trays from the supermarket or butcher make excellent free seed raisers.
 Wash out well, use a sharp knife to slit the bottom of the tray carefully in a few places for drainage and fill with seed raising mix.
 Then plant away!
 I also use the foam meat trays as a base to collect water from pots.
 Better to put to good use than ending up in landfill.

 3. Low-cost Labels: Beginner gardeners in particular go through lots of labels while learning to recognise the plants and seedlings they are growing.
 Even experienced gardeners need labels, especially while raising seeds.
 You can save money on plastic labels by making your own and save the environment at the same time.

 - Simply take a 2 litre plastic milk jug (washed well) and on each of the four square ‘faces’ of the bottle, cut it into rectangular strips.
 While holding each long rectangular piece of plastic, snip the two corners off one end to make the spike to stick into the soil.

-- Other sturdy plastic containers can also be used such as: large yoghurt tubs, plastic soft drink or juice bottles, butter tubs etc (just avoid using plastics with the recycle numbers 3, 6 & 7 as these can leach toxic chemicals into your soil and food).
+- Other sturdy food safe plastic containers can also be used such as: large yoghurt tubs, plastic soft drink or juice bottles, butter tubs etc (just avoid using plastics with the recycle numbers 3, 6 & 7 as these can leach toxic chemicals into your soil and food).

 - Re-use old labels – If you have already invested in some plastic labels and want to re-use them, just clean up the old ones.
 There are lots of ways to remove permanent marker but here are a some to try: a little mentholated spirits on a dry cloth; some bicarb soda or cream cleanser on a wet cloth or simply retrace over the writing with a whiteboard marker – dry well and they’re ready to re-use!